We’ve all seen the multi-coloured energy label stickers when buying appliances, right? Well there’s a new energy label in town.

 Instead, there will be a transition period lasting a few months where both labels will be displayed, so you will know exactly what you’re looking at when making a purchase.

-Many manufacturers, including Bosch, are already displaying the new rating, too, so you have plenty of time to get used to the change.
+Many manufacturers are already displaying the new rating, too, so if you’re shopping for appliances, you may have spotted it already.

 What’s different about the new energy label?

-As mentioned, the classification scale has changed to be simpler.
+As mentioned, the classification scale has changed to be simpler – from A to G.

-The energy label will also show you how much electricity your appliance need – although that will look different, depending on what you’re buying.
+The energy label will also show you how much electricity your appliance needs – although that will look different, depending on what you’re buying.

-There will also be symbols displayed below, to give you even more information about how efficient an appliance is.
+There will also be symbols displayed below, to give you even more information about how efficient an appliance is, including the decibel rating (how noisy it is), water usage and sometimes cycle length if this applies.

 A fridge-freezer’s label, on the other hand, will allow you to see the capacity (in litres) of it’s freezing as well as its chilling compartments on one glance.